lord-saumagen/CLIHelper/CommandLineHelper/README.md

 [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12_02) convention and also a [GNU getopt](http://www.gnu.org/software/libc/manual/html_node/Getopt-Long-Options.html) convention.
 But that's where the problems begin.
 First of all, those standards are not compatible.
 Second, they are only used (if at all) on Unix / Linux systems.
 And third, they are remnants from an ancient computer history from before the late '70s.
 Not everything invented in the '70s is bad.
 (Funk for example) When the CLI was invented, it was supposed to be used on terminals which very much looked like old mechanical typewriters.
 Most computers didn't have a screen at that time and the output was send to a plotter.
 There might have been good reasons to follow the previous mentioned conventions at that time, but I can't think of any reason why that conventions should be used till the end of time even if you know how to do better.

-So, what is wrong with this conventions?
+So, what is wrong with these conventions?

 Those conventions were invented at a time where all computer users where supposed to be experts in computer science.
 Computer only existed in universities, research center, and in some military installations.
 But today the picture is totally different.
 Computer are used everywhere.
 The number of available CLI programs also changed.
 A Unix system in the late '70s offered around 200 commands.
 Today even a basic installation offers easily 1000 commands.
 How does that fit to the computer skills you can expect from an averaged user?